 - Well ahead of time, combine all the ingredients for the sauce in a 3 quart pot.
 Stir together over medium high heat until the mixture comes to a boil.

 - Lower heat to a simmer and cook for about 30 minutes, until thickened slightly.
 Remove from heat and allow the sauce to cool.
 It will thicken more as it cools down.
 (I also love my homemade BBQ Sauce on these ribs, you could try both!)

 - When the ribs are done, take them out of the oven and unwrap the foil.
 Cut the ribs into 1, 2, or 3 piece sections, whatever you like.

 - Heat your grill to medium high, about 450 degrees F.

 - Generously brush the ribs with the barbecue sauce.
 Or pull an Eric and dunk them in the sauce completely.
 (The ribs are cooked.
 Stop looking at me like I’m a heathen.)

-- Grill the ribs for about 2-3 minutes per side, until there are grill marks.
+- Grease your grill grates, and grill the ribs for about 2-3 minutes per side, until there are grill marks.